AAPL: Bold Prediction on Apple Stock

 Apple has been considered a value stock for years now but maybe its time to start thinking about it as a growth again.
 Tim Cook has gotten flack for years for not making a huge splash with a new innovative product.
 This may very well be his moment.

-Clint is Long AAPL, SNAP, and GOOG
+Disclosure: Clint Kirby is long AAPL, SNAP and GOOG